constantinadrian/Caterpillar_Montessori_MS_1/README.md

         The website it's structure on four pages.

-        1. Home Page - On home page the user can find multiple buttons for call to action, small information about Montessori and activities and testemonials.
+        1. Home Page - On home page the user can find multiple buttons for call to action, small information about Montessori and activities and testimonials.

         2. About Us Page - Where users can find more information about our Montessori like: our mission, values, our services and Early Childhood Care and Education Programme (ECCE) and our educational / informative videos